mdcatapult/xml-splitter/README.md

 Usage of ./xml-splitter:
-  -depth int
+  -buffer int
+        max number of files to hold in buffer before writing (default 20) -depth int
-        The nesting depth at which to split the XML (default 1) -files int
+        the nesting depth at which to split the XML (default 1) -files int
         number of files to process concurrently (default 1) -gzip